sprig

 ext "foo.bar"

-fail
+## fail

-Unconditionally returns an empty string
+Unconditionally returns an empty `string` and an `error` with the specified

 text.
 This is useful in scenarios where other conditionals have determined that